YUL - NRT

 The average price of all round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to Tokyo Narita Airport clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Montreal to Tokyo Narita Airport, look for departures on Mondays and avoid leaving on a Friday, as it's usually the priciest day.
-When flying back from Tokyo Narita Airport, Thursday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Montreal to Tokyo Narita Airport, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from Tokyo Narita Airport, Wednesday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from Montreal Pierre Elliott Trudeau Intl Airport to Tokyo Narita Airport?